bradthomasbrown/tiktaalik/atman.md

 reusing code in the EVM can save a lot of gas on deployment, what would the impact be for ABI encoding/decoding functions? it would be massive, since it's ingrained into every single contract. but wait, how would you do that? abi encoding is used *in order* to interact with other contracts. the only way to implement abi encoding as reusable would be to necessarily create some other kind of encoding

+what are we trying to do with the abi encoder rewrite? we want to get closer to how its done conceptually in the solidity source code so that it can correctly handle uints specific to a number of bits

+but we're tripping up and almost rewriting the source code, so try to dumb whatever you're doing down